-- Education & Community Outreach Associate (Download PDF)
+- Energy Savings Outreach Associate (2 positions) (Download PDF)

 - Program Coordinator (Download PDF)

 This position is focused on our Community and Farm Tour Programs, including planning, marketing and implementation.
 In addition, the Program Coordinator develops the Homegrown Workshop Series, which offers hands-on activities including cooking, bread making, gardening, having animals on the homestead and more.
 The Program Coordinator works on Greening My Plate Month, a collaborative effort to promote local food through a series of activities in April each year.
 This position coordinates cooking demonstrations at the local Farmers Markets and other events and coordinates tabling at a variety of events.
 This position also supervises up to 4 Interns.
 This position will Interact with the CRAFT Coordinator, the Community of Gardens Coordinator and the CSA Coordinator to gain knowledge and experience in those programs.